Tom Garneys

-Thomas Thurston Garneys (25 August 1923 – 13 March 2007) was an English professional football centre forward who made over 240 appearances in the Football League for Ipswich Town.
+Thomas Thurston Garneys (25 August 1923 – 13 March 2007) was an English professional footballer who made over 240 appearances as a centre forward in the Football League for Ipswich Town.
 He scored 143 goals in a seven-year spell, which was cut short by a persistent back injury.

 Personal life

 After his retirement from football, Garneys ran The Milestone pub (now known as The Mulberry Tree) in Ipswich.
 At the time of his death, he was living at a nursing home in Basildon.